 Get Away From the Abstract

-Getting across the time relationships or relative importance between events assumes that your audience understands your symbolic language.
-But symbols, like letters of some strange new alphabet, have no intrinsic meaning.
+Getting across the flow of time in the relationships or relative importance between events assumes that your audience understands your symbolic language.
+If no, you may need translation services.
+Because symbols, like letters of some strange new alphabet, have no intrinsic meaning.
+It is important to remember to get away from the abstract symbols and ensure the story is getting told.

 Listen to the Story